 On 6 April 2020 the rollout of new Windows 10 Lenovo computers began across the Trust – an important piece of work to replace over 9,000 devices as Windows 7 licence support for the NHS is expiring.
 This work is part of the Trust’s IT Infrastructure Upgrade Programme with CANCOM (formerly Novosco) and is expected to be complete towards the end of this year.

 The table below shows the areas that are due to be contacted and have computers replaced between now and the end of February 2021 (updated fortnightly to reflect current status and the changing nature of the Trust, given the current pressures).
 If your area is yet to receive new computers and you are not listed below, please be patient as your time will come.

-Please be assured that our partner Novosco is very much aware of current pressures being faced with COVID-19 and is working closely with the Trust to mitigate any risk.
+Please be assured that our partner CANCOM is very much aware of current pressures being faced with Covid-19 and is working closely with the Trust to mitigate any risk.

 To prepare for the new computers: